Editor’s Note: This post was originally published in 2017 and updated in 2022.

 - ROI: (Total Revenue Attributed to Digital - Total Cost of Digital Marketing) / (Total Cost of Digital Marketing)

-- Conversion Rate: (Form Submissions + Tracked Calls + Tracked Emails) / (Total Website Visitors) = Conversion Rate
+- Conversion Rate: (Form Submissions + Tracked Calls + Any Other Tracked Conversions) / (Total Website Visitors) = Conversion Rate

 - % Sales from Digital: (Total Revenue Attributed from Digital) / (Total Monthly Sales)